Python3pkg/IPS-Vagrant/README.md

 When only a domain is provided, the command will delete all installations under the specified domain.

 By default, the delete command will retain project code files.
-When the **--delete-code** option is provided, the script will delete all HTTP files with the site entry.
+When the **--remove-code** option is provided, the script will delete all HTTP files with the site entry.
 You will be required to re-input the site/domain name when utilizing this option as an additional safety measure.

 ## License
 ```